okcuoglu1/okcuoglu1/README.md

 ### HELLO👋

-- 🔭 I’m currently working on Java
+- 🔭 I’m currently learning on Java.

-- 📫 How to reach me: okcuoglucemil@gmail.com
+- 📫 How to reach me : okcuoglucemil@gmail.com

-- 🚀  How to connect with me: https://www.linkedin.com/in/cemil-okcuoglu/
+- 🚀  How to connect with me : https://www.linkedin.com/in/cemil-okcuoglu/